bodrick/awesome/README.md

 *   [PowerShellMafia/PowerSploit](https://github.com/PowerShellMafia/PowerSploit) - PowerSploit - A PowerShell Post-Exploitation Framework
 *   [djdallmann/GamingPCSetup](https://github.com/djdallmann/GamingPCSetup) - A research and evidence based approach to optimizing your gaming PC, configuration and setup.
 Recommendations found in this guide are based on curated reputable technical references, and personal research.
 *   [couleur-tweak-tips/TweakList](https://github.com/couleur-tweak-tips/TweakList) - ✨Centralized tweaking/fine-tuning PowerShell module, importable with a single command!
-*   [EvotecIT/PowerBGInfo](https://github.com/EvotecIT/PowerBGInfo) - PowerBGInfo is a PowerShell module that is used to generate background information for Windows machines.
-It's a replacement for BGInfo that doesn't require installation and is much more flexible.
 *   [jborean93/ProcessEx](https://github.com/jborean93/ProcessEx) - Exposes the Windows Process creation Win32 functions in PowerShell
 *   [IISResetMe/PSProfiler](https://github.com/IISResetMe/PSProfiler) - PowerShell Script Profiler
 *   [potatoqualitee/aidertools](https://github.com/potatoqualitee/aidertools) - PowerShell wrapper for the Aider code assistant